-SWEPT has undertaken a redesign of adult education and training in New Mexico to connect underemployed residents to employers for certified jobs in the high need work sectors of K-12 Education, Behavioral Health, Pre-Occupational Training, and Information Technologies.
+Southwest Educational Partners for Training (SWEPT) has undertaken a redesign of adult education and workforce training in New Mexico to connect underemployed community participants to employers for certified jobs in the high need work sectors, Behavioral Health, Pre-Occupational Training, and Information Technologies.

 English as a Second Language (ESL), Virginia Meyer